FairElection/FairElection/README.md

 ## Introduction

-Finding top-k frequent items has been a hot issue in data bases.
-Finding top-k persistent items is a new issue, and has attracted increasing attention in recent years.
-In practice, users often want to know which items are significant, i.e., not only frequent but also persistent.
-No prior art can address both of the above two issues at the same time.
-Also, for high-speed data streams, they cannot achieve high accuracy when the memory is tight.
-In this paper, we define a new issue, named finding top-k significant items, and propose a novel algorithm namely LTC to handle that issue.
-LTC can accurately report top-k significant items with tight memory.
-It includes two key techniques: Long-tail Replacement and a modified CLOCK algorithm.
-To prove the effectiveness of LTC, we theoretically prove there is no overestimation error and derive the correct rate and error bound.
-We further conduct extensive experiments on real datasets and synthetic datasets.
-The experimental results show that LTC achieves 300~10^8 and in average 10^5 times higher accuracy than other related algorithms.
+Data stream processing has become an important area over the recent years.
+Storing data streams exactly as they come is often too memory-consuming, as well as unnecessary.
+Although a data stream can be large in size, very often one only cares about a very small part of it, e.g., its items that are largest in terms of a certain property.
+Existing works propose solutions for a specific property, such as finding frequent items or caching recent items.
+This paper targets a more generic goal: finding the top-k items for a given property.
+The state-of-the-art solutions use a data structure named Stream-Summary, which evicts the globally smallest item in the min-heap when incoming items arrive, using different eviction strategies.
+Stream-Summary is similar to a min-heap: it can locate the smallest item in O(1) time, but needs much more memory than the min-heap.
+Therefore, existing solutions are not memory efficient and accurate.
+To address this issue, we propose a generic framework, namely Fair Election , in two versions.
+The basic version finds and evicts the smallest item, so as to achieve time and space efficiency, at the cost of unfairness in the worst case.
+Our second and optimized version minimizes unfairness.
+We applied our framework to Space-Saving and the classic LRU eviction algorithm.
+Theoretical analysis and experimental results show that after using our framework, the accuracy is improved by up to 800 times, and the speed is improved by up to 1.3 times.

 ## About the source codes and datasets.

-There are three documents.
-The name of the document means the application of the algorithms in the document.
+There are two documents.
+The name of the documents denontes the application of the algorithms in the document.

 For each document, there are several files in it.
 All mentioned algorithms in Paper are provided.

-The file "LTC" denotes our algorithm.

 We use 3 real datasets and synthetic datasets in our experiments.